averyinterestingusername/Sprig-Console/README.md

 ## Instructions

 To make this work, you need to have a [Sprig](https://sprig.hackclub.com/) and a PC.
-Alternatively, you can build your own Sprig from a Raspberry Pi Pico W and some buttons :)
+Alternatively, you can build your own console from a Raspberry Pi Pico W and some buttons :)

 ### Setup